Home

 #if 0

-// First method.
-Compute the horizontal and vertical angle of view first
+// First method: Compute the horizontal and vertical angles of view first

 float angleOfViewHorizontal = 2 * atan((filmApertureWidth * inchToMm / 2) / focalLength);